 Increased Borrowings to drive Primary Capital Markets

-With improvements in growth prospects as well as continuation of FII flows; investor confidence and investment climate are set to receive a fillip…
+With improvements in growth prospects as well as the continuation of FII flows; investor confidence and investment climate are set to receive a fillip…

 Exhibit 4 shows the movement of primary capital markets in India.
 Equity issuances (IPO, FPO, OFS) have fluctuated against volatile equity markets.
-Debt issuance on the other hand, presented a contrasting picture.
+Debt issuance, on the other hand, presented a contrasting picture.
 In the debt segment, while private placements did continue to increase, the public issues were down as seen in Exhibit 4 (b).

 Corporates are expected to approach equity markets this year to raise money.
 Improved sentiments would drive up stock markets yielding better valuations for companies.
 Union Budget 2013-14 too, expects Rs 55,000 crore of revenue inflows through the disinvestment route which would be contingent on the stock market.
 Given the higher expected participation limits for FIIs in both corporate and infrastructure debt, as well as the operating of IDFs, the debt market could witness heightened activity this year.
-But a lot will depend on how the overall economic environment turns out as any big ticket investment that warrants funding will look at the broader picture.
+But a lot will depend on how the overall economic environment turns out as any big-ticket investment that warrants funding will look at the broader picture.
 Government expenditure on projects and greater proliferation of PPP projects could provide some impetus here.
-Also the timing of interest rate declines would be critical for potential investors in the area of infrastructure.
+Also, the timing of interest rate declines would be critical for potential investors in the area of infrastructure.
 Therefore, heightened activity in this sector may not be expected during the year, although the progress will be gradual.

-Stock Markets however, to remain stable
+Stock Markets, however, to remain stable

 Recovery in domestic and global macro-economic scenario coupled with relatively stable corporate profitability to boost trading activity against enhanced appetite for risk…